newrelic/newrelic-prometheus-configurator/charts/newrelic-prometheus/README.md

 All pod and endpoints with the `prometheus.io/scrape: true` annotation will be scraped by default.

+Check the [docs](https://github.com/newrelic/newrelic-prometheus-configurator/blob/main/docs/KubernetesTargetFilter.md) for more information about it usage.

+### Metrics Filtering

+Check [docs](https://github.com/newrelic/newrelic-prometheus-configurator/blob/main/docs/MetricsFilters.md) for detailed explanation and examples to how to filter metrics and labels.

 ### Self metrics

 By default it is defined a job in `static_target.jobs` to obtain self-metrics.
 Particularlly, a snippet like the one